GabeScott/standard-works-vault/General Conference/1974 October - Why Not Now.md

 Do not, if you have been offended, recall that while you may have been bumped by an ecclesiastical elbow, the chip was on your shoulder long before the elbow appeared.

-Do not be fully honest about the hypocrisy of those in the Church who may pretend to be better than they are, or you will soon realize that there is also another form of hypocrisy—appearing to be less committed than one really is!
+Do not be fully honest about the hypocrisy of those in the Church who may pretend to be better than they are, or you will soon realize that there is also another form of hypocrisy—appearing to be *less* committed than one really is!

-Yes, brothers and sisters, it is best to avoid all such things as these if you wish to continue to delay deciding about Christ and his church.
+Yes, brothers and sisters, it is best to avoid all such things as these *if* you wish to continue to delay deciding about Christ and his church.

 However, Joshua didn’t say choose you next year whom you will serve; he spoke of “this day,” while there is still daylight and before the darkness becomes more and more normal.
-(See Josh.
-24:15.)
+(See [[Joshua 24.15|Josh.
+24:15]].)

 When Jesus called his first disciples, the scriptures record that they left their ships and nets “straightway.”
-They didn’t ask to join Jesus after the fishing season; they didn’t even delay their response in order to make just one more catch.
+They didn’t ask to join Jesus *after* the fishing season; they didn’t even delay their response in order to make just one more catch.
 They left “straightway”!
-(See Matt.
-4:20.)
+(See [[Matthew 4.20|Matt.
+4:20]].)

 Act, my brothers and sisters, for once the soul is tilted toward belief, and once there is even a desire to believe, then marvelous things begin to happen!
 Once one leaves the porch and comes inside the Church, then one not only hears the music more clearly—he becomes a part of it.